-Source: A&I online data snapshot: June 28, 2019 FY2021 Update: A&I online data snapshot: June 9, 2020
+Source: A&I online data snapshot: June 28, 2019

 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+If the State is "Good" in all categories, no further narrative or explanation is necessary.